YG (rapper): 4Hunnid Records

 When YG originally came up with the idea for a label (originally titled Pushaz Ink, stylized as Pu$haz Ink), he later attempted to co-found it with DJ Mustard and Ty Dolla $ign.
 Originally the "label" was used as a promotional tool and a brand for YG and DJ Mustard's group of rap collaborators they had grown up with.
-But as they moved forward in laying the groundwork for the label and its roster, plans for the label were scrapped when their meeting with Capitol went south and the three artists decided to go their separate ways.
+But as they moved forward in laying the groundwork for the label and its roster, plans for the label were scrapped when their meeting with Capitol failed and the three artists decided to go their separate ways.

 There were rumors throughout 2016 that YG would be launching a new label under the name 4Hunnid.
 They originally begun when YG released a fashion line prominently featuring the 4Hunnid logo.
 This was confirmed to be true on August 17, 2016, when Billboard magazine reported that YG signed a distribution deal for the label under the 4Hunnid name with Interscope Records and Empire Distribution.
+The name is a reference to the 400 block of West Spruce Street in Compton, CA, where he grew up.